DevrexLabs/devrexlabs.github.io/docs/engine/index.md

 Most of the overloads for creating and loading take optional string location and EngineConfiguration arguments.

 ## Location
-Location of the journal and snapshots.
-If no location is specified, a default is used.
-If running in a web context the default is ~/App_Data/<model-type-name>, otherwise the default is <current-directory>\<model-type-name>.

 ## EngineConfiguration
 You might want to use a different location for journal and snapshots or configure the engine for non-default behavior.
 If you don't pass an EngineConfiguration, the default, provided by `EngineConfiguration.Create()`, will be used.
 ```csharp
     var config = EngineConfiguration.Create();
     config.SnapshotLocation = "\\myserver\mysnapshots";